 A. Terms of reference/Table of unit fees

 The Council of Europe intends to set up a pool of experts that will provide expert guidance in the area of cyberjustice in general as well as on the use of artificial intelligence applications in the justice sector and for the operationalisation of the principles of the European Ethical Charter on the use of artificial intelligence (AI) in judicial systems and their environment in particular.
-This should entail the formation of an Artificial Intelligence Adivisory Board (AIAB) , according to the attached Terms of Reference.
+This should entail the formation of an Artificial Intelligence Advisory Board (AIAB) , according to the attached Terms of Reference.

 The Council of Europe is looking for a maximum of 30 Provider(s) (provided enough tenders meet the criteria indicated below).